eshipcast/audio-transcription-cli/README.md

 ## Structure

-The root directory contains `task_example.json`, which contains sample task and client/callback configuration parameters.
-If you don't want to change the default config file path, then once cloned, rename `task_example.json` to `task.json` and replace its values accordingly.
-It's in the root directory because it's used by both the client CLI and callback server.
+The main code is all in the `pipeline` directory.
+It also contains `task_example.json`, which contains sample task and client/callback configuration parameters.
+If you don't want to change the default config file path, then once cloned, rename `task_example.json` to `task.json` and replace the values accordingly.
+This configuration is shared by both the client CLI and callback server.

-The `server` directory contains a Flask application that will be listening for a POST request and will return a response.
+`server.py`, the callback server, is a Flask application that will be listening for a POST request from Scale API and will return a response.

-The `client` directory contains the CLI program that the user can use to POST transcription tasks to Scale API.
+`client.py` is a CLI program that the user can use to send transcription tasks to Scale API.

-The `client/tasks` directory contains logs for task creation and result events.
+The `tasks` directory contains logs for task creation and result events (i.e., all pertinent request data per request-response transaction between you and Scale API).

-The `tests` directory contains tests for both the client and server applications.
+The `tests` directory contains tests for the client and server applications.

 ## Usage